turingschool/curriculum/source/projects/sales_engine.markdown

   * 0: Program does not fulfill any of the Base Expectations
 6. Recognize Others
   * Each team may award a total of two points to any person or split among two persons as a "thank you" for exceptional help or support.

+#### Performance

+We decided that the performance grading was not effective.
+Instead, we're going to have an optional, bonus "Performance Olympics" next week.
+More details to follow.

 ### Resources